Andrea Martin: Career

 Her 1970s stage work eventually included the Toronto branch of the improvisational comedy troupe The Second City, a group which produced almost the entire cast of SCTV.
 In 1992, she made her Broadway debut in the musical My Favorite Year, for which she won the Tony Award, Theatre World Award, and Drama Desk Award for Best Featured Actress in a Musical.

 Her additional Broadway credits include Candide (1997) and Oklahoma!
 (2002), and the Broadway premiere of Young Frankenstein (2007), all of which brought her Tony Award nominations for Best Featured Actress in a Musical.

 Martin starred alongside Geoffrey Rush and Susan Sarandon in the Broadway revival of Exit the King.
 For her performance as Juliette, she was nominated for a Drama Desk and an Outer Critics Circle Award.
 She wrote and performed in the critically acclaimed one-woman show Nude, Nude, Totally Nude in Los Angeles and New York City, receiving a 1996 Drama Desk Award for Outstanding One Person Show.

 Her other theater credits include the leads in The Rose Tattoo and Betty's Summer Vacation, for which she won the Elliot Norton Award for Best Actress, both produced at the Huntington Theatre in Boston.
 During the winter of 2012–2013, she played Berthe, Pippin's grandmother, in the American Repertory Theater production of Pippin in Cambridge, Massachusetts, singing the classic song "No Time At All".
 The show transferred to Broadway at the Music Box Theatre and opened in April 2013.
 For Pippin Martin won the Drama Desk Award for Outstanding Featured Actress in a Musical, the Outer Critics Circle Award for Best Featured Actress in a Musical and the Tony Award for Best Featured Actress in a Musical.
 Martin's last performance as Berthe in the Broadway production of Pippin was on September 22, 2013.
 She appeared on Broadway in the new play written and directed by James Lapine, Act One, for which she received the Outer Critics Circle Award.

 Martin played Wanda Falbo the Word Fairy in a series of short segments on Sesame Street, debuting in 1989.
 The character was based on Mrs. Falbo, one of Martin's SCTV characters.
 She also appeared on Kate & Allie as the executive producer of a low-rated cable channel, which was spun-off into her own CBS series, Roxie.
-Martin is known to Star Trek fans as one of two actresses to play Ishka, Quark's iconoclastic mother on Star Trek: Deep Space Nine.
-For her role, she was made up to appear as an older woman, although in reality, Martin is less than three years older than Armin Shimerman, who played Quark.
+Martin is known to Star Trek fans as one of two actresses to play Ishka, Quark's mother, in Star Trek: Deep Space Nine.